studiokeywi/chic/chic/README.md

 chic.log`Hello${chic['font-size']['1rem']()} World`;
 ```

-#### What About Variable Interpolation?
+#### What About Styled Variable Interpolation?

-Since `chic` assumes that values passed through interpolation are styles, you may be wondering how to apply styles to variables.
-The traditionally function call for tagged templates take in an array for the first param, and then all styles as the remaining params:
+Since `Chic` assumes that values passed through interpolation are styles, you may be wondering how to apply styles to variables.
+The traditional function call for tagged templates take in an array-like for the first param, and then all styles as the remaining params:

 ```javascript
 const someUsername = 'Gary Garrison';